 - Entries cannot be arbitrarily removed, disqualified, or rejected.

 A violation of Florida’s game promotion laws can result in a civil penalty of up to $1,000, criminal charge of second degree misdemeanor, or violation of Florida’s Deceptive and Unfair Trade Practices Act.

 More information about Florida’s rules for game promotions is available from the Florida Division of Agriculture and Consumer Services.

 Do you have questions about game promotions in Florida?
-Contact us at email@example.com to schedule a 15-minute introductory call at no charge.
+Contact us at email@example.com to schedule a consultation with a beverage attorney.